stanleybak/vnncomp2021/benchmarks/verivital/README.md

 Run:
 ```
-python generate_properties.py --seed
+python generate_properties.py --seed <seed>
 ```
-Here 'seed' is a boolean variable and the default is set to True.
-In case no random selecetion of image is need provide '--seed False' as a command line argument.
+Here 'seed' is an int variable and the default is set to 0.
+Based on the seed value a specific set of images will be produced.

 The script generate_properties.py generates the vnnlib properties as well as the mnist_Conv_pool_instances.csv provides the network,specs, timeout instances.